 Lithium-ion batteries prefer a partial cycle rather than a deep discharge or drain.
 Most manufacturers protect batteries from becoming completely discharged - a state that can render the battery permanently unusable depending on the level of degradation.
 Since lithium-ion batteries do not have a memory effect, there is no harm in using your vehicle - and charger - often.
 Not only will this avoid excessive battery wear, it will also mean that, with a little planning, you will arrive at your destination with range to spare for years to come.

 One additional advantage of not charging all the way up is that it leaves room to store energy from regenerative braking, resulting in lower charging costs.
-When the batteries are full or near full, regenerative braking will be disabled to avoid overcharging the batteries.
+When the batteries are full or near full, regenerative braking will be disabled to avoid overcharging.

 3. Charging Too Often